 Day 4: Departure to Nairobi or Tsavo National Park

-Sadly it’s the last day and you have to leave.
+Sadly, it’s the last day, and you have to leave.
 The team will make sure to send you off with a bag of seed balls.
-About 6 that you can throw into the grasslands to sow new trees – such a nice detail!
+About six of them that you can throw into the grasslands to sow new trees – such a nice detail!
 You’ll head back to Cottar’s Airstrip to take you back to Wilson Airport.
-Many people don’t end their safari in Masai Mara Kenya but continue to places such as Tsavo, Amboseli, Samburu or the coast.
+Many people don’t end their safari in the Masai Mara Kenya, but continue to places such as Tsavo, Amboseli, Samburu or the coast.

-Instinct of the Mara has to be the best place you can stay when visiting the Masai Mara.
+Instinct of the Mara has to be the best place you can stay when you opt for a private conservancy safari in the Masai Mara.
 For every booking, parts of the generated income goes into the Secluded Africa Trust.
-This money goes directly to conservation, anti-poaching efforts, and the support of the community.
-The lodge is equipped with a mess tent with a dining area and bar, and consists of 7 Premium Safari Tents, the Forest Suite, and the Private Villa with pool.
-The entire camp is solar-powered and you’ll find a cozy firepit.
-What sets them apart is that every guest has access to their own driver, guide and vehicle!
+This money benefits directly to conservation, anti-poaching efforts, and the support of the community.
+The lodge is equipped with a mess tent with a dining area and bar.
+The entire camp is solar-powered and you’ll find a cozy fire pit.
+What sets them apart is that every guest has access to their own driver, guide, and vehicle!

 A few of the many incredible social and sustainable efforts Secluded Africa did: